 Are you living with a disability?
 Do you still want to lead a quality life despite having a reduced or no income?
 Your answers lay in the filing for disability benefits which will allow you to get the financial support needed to restore your quality of life.
-It is, however, important to understand the whole process for everything to follow the right direction.
+It is, however, important to understand the whole process for everything to follow in the right direction.
 Besides, you need to know the qualifications and conditions required for getting this entitlement.

 Apart from physical disabilities like blindness and Cerebral Palsy, mental illnesses like depression and anxiety are also considered.
 People at times show uncertainty when it comes to conditions such as anxiety and depression as they don’t consider them to be serious enough.
-The truth is, if there is a major mental disease or disorder you are battling with, the Social Security Administration considers you as well.
+The truth is, if there is a major mental disease or disorder you are battling, the Social Security Administration considers you as well.
 It is significant to find professional help to help you file for the benefits.
-Many lawyers specialize in the social security disability laws so finding one to help you should not be very difficult
+Many lawyers specialize in social security disability laws so finding one to help you should not be very difficult

 What Are Disability Benefits?

 When we talk of disability benefits, the first thing that comes to mind is a financial fund from the government.
 It is non-refundable as it is for helping you go on with life normally despite the economic challenges brought about by the disability.
 The government body in charge is the Social Security Administration (SSA).
 The process of qualifying is very stringent to avoid fraudulent claims.

 While doing the filing, you have two options to consider.
 One is directing the filing claim to the Social Security Disability Insurance (SSDI) or to the Social Security Income (SSI).
 In each option, there are different procedures to follow.
 The general conditions on the health conditions apply in all cases.
 The right documents must be presented.
 This includes bank statements, medical reports, employer’s reports, and any other documents showing the history of work and health issues.